 Acorn: More than a survival food

 The first time you eat an acorn it makes you wonder what the squirrels are going nuts about.
-As the bitterness twists your mouth into a pucker it reminds you animals can eat a lot of things we can’t… unless we modify them.
+As the bitterness twists your mouth into a pucker it reminds you that animals can eat a lot of things we can’t… unless we modify them.

 Acorns are quite nutritious.
 For example, the nutritional breakdown of acorns from the Q. alba, — the white oak — is 50.4% carbohydrates, 34.7% water, 4.7% fat, 4.4.% protein, 4.2% fiber, 1.6% ash.
 A pound of shelled acorns provide 1,265 calories, a 100 grams (3.5 ounces) has 500 calories and 30 grams of oil.
 During World War II Japanese school children collected over one million tons of acorns to help feed the nation as rice and flour supplies dwindled.